-Victoria, BC–a city some call the “Barbados of Canada” due to its mild temperatures and low rainfall relative to the rest of BC and Canada–is a great city in which to raise a family.
-Because one of Victoria’s major industries is tourism, there are lots of great family-friendly attractions to take children to including the natural wonders of Vancouver Island which are practically at your doorstep.
-Whether you’re a resident or a tourist yourself, here are the top 12 Family Things To Do in Victoria (in no particular order):
+Victoria, BC is a city some call the “Barbados of Canada” due to its mild temperatures and low rainfall relative to the rest of BC and Canada.
+It’s also a great city in which to raise a family.
+Because one of Victoria’s major industries is tourism, there are lots of great family-friendly attractions for children, including the natural wonders of Vancouver Island which are practically at your doorstep.
+Whether you’re a resident or a tourist yourself, here are the top 12 Family Things To Do in Victoria:

 Leaving my airport hotel this morning, there was a sign that left me breathless.
 ‘It’s not only about the destination, but about the journey.’
 As I approach a milestone year, this message hit me as a powerful explanation of the first 40 years of my life.
 Recently the family and I travelled to Big White Ski Resort, near Kelowna, British Columbia.
 Their typical champagne powder is such a given that it is often taken for granted.
 I have a secret suspicion that in fact, the staff have so little worry about snow conditions that management have been able to use their extra time and passion to focus entirely on customer experience.
 Our room at Trapper’s Crossing included a loft with bunks for the kids and a private hot tub on the deck.
 The kitchens make a huge difference for families and the grocery store across the street is much better stocked than most resort stores.
 The moose stencilled on each wall and requisite wooden skis and snowshoes as part of the décor made the kids squeal in anticipation for our Big White weekend.
 Something miraculous and unexpected happened over the next few days.
 Ready to hit the hill with the new automatic RFID lift cards in hand, we started getting apologies from people… But it was a bluebird sun-filled day with a perfect temperature and a fabulous buzz in the Village Common Mall (VCM for hipsters).
 The VCM is like the Great Hall in a Harry Potter film – the nerve-centre of the resort where ski instructors grab their morning latte, phones get power from Telus charging stations and rental assistants never make you wait for equipment.
 With this vibe – why the apologies, I wondered.
 I soon found out that just before we arrived, a crazy mild spell hit the region.
 It was accompanied by torrential rain which washed away some of the fluffy powder.
 For the first time in decades, the slogan ‘It’s the Snow’ wasn’t fitting.
 Being somewhat familiar with the resort, I knew there were always hidden caches of great skiing but I was also interested to thoroughly explore the many other activities provided by the resort.
 After all – not everyone in the family always skis, and Big White offers so much more for the family than their snow.
 I should note that ‘family’ also includes four-footed ones, and they also offer the ‘Pet Pass’ in exchange for a donation to the SPCA.
 My tiny novice snowboarders were not deterred in the slightest by the conditions.
 They whooped and hollered as my husband made a mental note to give their instructor an extra big tip after he had to pick up the 6 year-old over 200 times.
 We followed the kids on the hill, spying on them and trying to show off our style a bit too… We all met in the village for lunch and The Woods offers some of the best food and ambiance on the hill.
 A talented artist on staff has even hand-drawn a depiction of the restaurant and it’s on the back of the kids’ menu as a colouring page.
 In mid-afternoon, when the sun shines and guests are ready for après ski, huge drums with skis attached are slid onto a snowy patio out front and natural wood fires burn ‘til dusk as a DJ spins tunes that made me feel only half of my 40 years.
 In past trips to the resort, we have been challenged with climbing the 60 ft tall ice tower.
 (For me, ‘challenge’ is an understatement).
 What I hadn’t yet tried was the tube park.
 A tow rope drags you and the tube to the top and you are spit out of the trail like a ping pong ball.
 After instructing the attendants if you want spins or no spins (the boys always asked for 2,000 percent spin power), we whizzed down the icy tube run to be slowed by bunches of hay.
 My face could have cracked with the grins.
 Then the true magic happened.
 We would form a duo with one of the kids, holding hands as we laughed and squealed down the icy track.
 Memories for a lifetime.
 Near the tube park in Happy Valley is a bunny hill for beginners, snowmobiling (including two tiny ones for kids), horse and sleigh rides and of course, the huge outdoor skating rink complete with nets, sticks and pucks.
 After the activities we all hit the Loose Moose, where resort staff were holding a ‘Games Night’, teaching families how to play checkers and connect four, and being uber-generous with prizes.
 I have always believed that good parenting requires great balance, and the ad